Coruscant: Design

-Production artwork produced by Ralph McQuarrie for Return of the Jedi had included some unrealised designs for the imperial capital, Had Abbadon.
-During production of The Phantom Menace, it was decided that scenes would be set on the capital planet, now called Coruscant.
+Production artwork produced by Ralph McQuarrie for Return of the Jedi included some unrealized designs for the imperial capital, Had Abbadon.
+During the production of The Phantom Menace, it was decided that scenes would be set on the capital planet, now called Coruscant.
 Artist Doug Chiang was tasked with designing the imperial city for which he turned to McQuarrie's original concept art.
-The appearance of the cityscape has been described as a "retro-futuristic metropolis", and the streams of floating vehicles travelling between soaring skyscrapers is thought to have been partly inspired by Fritz Lang's 1927 film, Metropolis.
+The appearance of the cityscape has been described as a "retro-futuristic metropolis", and the streams of floating vehicles traveling between soaring skyscrapers is thought to have been partly inspired by Fritz Lang's 1927 film, Metropolis.

 In Attack of the Clones, the depiction of Coruscant was expanded greatly.
-Chiang created a more urban, apocalyptic environment for the street level, taking inspiration from Ridley Scott's 1982 film Blade Runner.
+Chiang created a more urban, apocalyptic environment for the street level, taking inspiration from Ridley Scott's 1982 hit film Blade Runner.

+For the television series Andor, VFX supervisor Scott Pritchard chose to move away from the "high science fiction" depiction of Coruscant seen in the prequel trilogy and instead opted for a more realistic and grounded take on the planet's cityscape, inspired by New York City's Art Deco stone buildings.
+Real world locations in London, such as the Barbican Centre and Canary Wharf, were used for filming scenes on Coruscant and were later extended or augmented with CGI.

 Appearances

 Episode VI: Return of the Jedi

 Coruscant is the location of a sequence added to the 1997 Special Edition release of Return of the Jedi, its first onscreen appearance.
-One of a few locations featured in a montage near the end, upon hearing of the death of Emperor Palpatine, citizens are seen celebrating with fireworks and by pulling down his statue.
+The sequence depicts the reaction of citizens of Coruscant upon hearing of the death of Emperor Palpatine, where many citizens are seen celebrating with fireworks and pulling down his statue.
+The 1998 novel X-Wing: Iron Fist included an eyewitness account of this scene.

 Episode I: The Phantom Menace

-Coruscant was prominently featured in Star Wars: Episode I – The Phantom Menace, in which it is the location of the Galactic Republic Senate building and the central Jedi Temple.
+Coruscant was prominently featured in Star Wars: Episode I – The Phantom Menace as the location of the Galactic Republic Senate building and the central Jedi Temple.

 Episode II: Attack of the Clones

 There is a speeder chase through the skies of Coruscant in Episode II: Attack of the Clones that eventually leads to a nightclub in the bowels of Coruscant's Uscru Entertainment District.
 Another area of Coruscant shown is Coco Town (short for "collective commerce").
 Coco Town is the site of Dex's Diner in Attack of the Clones.
-Another notable area of Coruscant is 500 Republica, an area where the crème de la crème, such as politicians and diplomats, gather.
+Another notable area of Coruscant is 500 Republica, an area where the elites of the city, such as politicians and diplomats, gather.